SocietyForArtisticResearch/rc-pandoc-help/01-02-profile.md

 public profile, which is the profile as other users see it.
 Click on "my profile" for the editing mode and - below your image - click "view public profile" to hide all controls, grouping options and private research.
-You can thus control the public visibility of your RC objects.

 ![view public profile](images/view_public_profile.png "view public profile")

 ### Description

 You can add a short text (for example a biography), that other RC users will see when they visit your profile.
-To edit this text, click "edit profile", on your profile page and scroll down.
 Here you can also add a tagline, set your country of residence, and list your research interests.
+You can also change the email address associated with your RC account that will be used to log in and notify you if you have turned on notifications.
+Click "edit profile" to edit all these properties.

 ### Uploading a CV